phaniraja-ece/Advance-Calculator/README.md

 • Have .NET 10 SDK Installed <br>
 • Clone the project using git clone or download the compile.zip in releases <br>
 • Open the Terminal in the Folder <br>
-• Type dotnet publish -r win-x64 -c Release in the terminal <br>
+• Type '''powershell dotnet publish -r win-x64 -c Release in the terminal''' <br>
 • And run the exe in /bin/Release/net10.0/win-x64/publish <br>